In wading through my old posts, I found this one. Just for fun today-- and for a more peaceful life.

-I have been married a real long time and well, I've learned there are, generally speaking, two kinds of arguments:
+I've been married soo long and well, I've learned there are, basically, two kinds of arguments:

 The ones you cannot avoid.